AngleProtocol/merkl-docs/distribute-with-merkl/campaign-management.md

 If you need assistance renewing your campaign, please notify us at least 3 days before it ends to ensure a smooth transition.

+## Address Remapping (Alternative to Manual Reallocation)

+Instead of performing regular manual reallocations or waiting until the end of an incentive program to reallocate all rewards, campaign creators can request **address remapping** directly from the Merkl team.

+When you request address remapping, the Merkl engine will automatically redirect rewards from a source address (e.g., a smart contract A) to a destination address (e.g., address B) throughout the campaign duration.
+This is handled automatically by Merkl's infrastructure—you don't need to perform manual reallocations.

+**When to use address remapping:**

+- You have a smart contract that receives rewards but cannot claim them, and you want these rewards automatically redirected to a claimable address for the entire campaign duration
+- You need to redirect rewards from multiple addresses on a recurring basis, making manual reallocations impractical
+- You want a proactive solution that handles reward redirection automatically rather than requiring periodic manual intervention

+**How to request address remapping:**

+Contact the Merkl team directly to request address remapping for your campaign.
+Provide:
+- Your campaign ID(s)
+- The source address(es) from which rewards should be redirected
+- The destination address(es) where rewards should be sent

+The Merkl team will configure the remapping, and the Merkl engine will handle the automatic redirection for the duration of your campaign(s).

+{% hint style="info" %}
+Address remapping is particularly useful for long-running campaigns where you expect regular reward accumulation on addresses that cannot claim.
+Rather than waiting until campaign end or performing frequent manual reallocations, remapping provides a seamless, automated solution.
+{% endhint %}

 ## Reward Reallocation

 As a campaign creator, you have the power to reallocate unclaimed rewards from any recipient address to another address at your discretion.
 This is a powerful feature that gives you full control over reward distribution, especially in scenarios where automatic forwarding is not yet implemented or when certain addresses cannot claim their rewards.

+{% hint style="info" %}
+**Remapping vs. Reallocation**: If you need ongoing, automatic redirection of rewards during a campaign, consider [address remapping](#address-remapping-alternative-to-manual-reallocation) instead.
+Reallocation is better suited for one-time or occasional adjustments, especially after a campaign has ended or when you need immediate manual control.
+{% endhint %}

 ### When to Use Reward Reallocation